The Best Hikes In French Polynesia

 Mount Rotui – Moorea

 At an elevation of 899 meters, Mount Rotui towers between Moorea’s twin bays to give the island its heart shape when viewed from the air.
-Moorea is and island that has something for everybody, including many hikes.
-The challenging hike to the top of Mount Rotui affords breathtaking views of the lagoon and the deep bays.
-Even if you don’t make it all the way to the summit, the hike is still worthwhile as the views get better and better with every slight gain in elevation.
+Moorea is an island that has something for everybody, including many hikes.
+The challenging hike to the summit of Mount Rotui affords breathtaking views of the lagoon and the deep bays.
+Even if you don’t make it to the top, the hike is still worthwhile as the views get better and better with every slight gain in elevation.

 More info: Moorea Travel Guide

-Back on the sacred island of Raiatea, the hike to the Temahani Plateau is undertaken by hikers on the hunt to spot one of the rarest flowers in the world.
+Back on the sacred island of Raiatea, the hike to the Temehani Plateau is undertaken by hikers on the hunt to spot one of the rarest flowers in the world.
 The hand-shaped tiare apetahi only grows on Raiatea and only on this plateau, puzzling botanists who have unsuccessfully attempted to transplant the flower to other habitats.
-Local legend says that a long time ago, a beautiful woman named Apetahi fell in love with a local prince who had to leave the island on a royal quest.
-Waiting in vain on the summit of the plateau to scout for her lover’s returning boat, she could no longer overcome the burden, eventually cutting her arm off and planting it in the ground before jumping into the abyss.
-Out sprung the beautiful flower, with five petals in the shape of a hand.
-Apart from spotting the flower, the hike is filled with panoramic views and lava tubes.
+Local legend says that a beautiful woman named Apetahi fell in love with a local prince who had to leave the island on a royal quest a long time ago.
+Waiting in vain on the plateau’s summit to scout for her lover’s returning boat, she could no longer overcome the burden, eventually cutting her arm off and planting it in the ground before jumping into the abyss.
+Out sprung the beautiful flower with five petals in the shape of a hand.
+The hike is filled with panoramic views and lava tubes, apart from spotting the flower.

 More info: Top 10 Things to do in Raiatea & Tahaa